 INHERITANCE MATTERS AND DEATH DUTIES FOR BRITISH PASSPORT HOLDERS LEAVING PROPERTY IN SPANISH TERRITORY

-- Collate Assets in Spain documentation – originals of;
+- Documentation of the assets owned in Spain – originals of;

 - Proof of payment of Non-Residents deemed income tax – last 4 years returns, modelo 210

-- Letter from the banking institution of all bank accounts in Spain stating the balance of the account(s) as at the point of demise.
+- Letter from the banking institution of all bank accounts in Spain stating the balance of the account(s) as at the time of death.
+(Please note that the account is frozen by the bank once this certificate is issued and no money can be taken out of the account other than standing orders).

-- Collate information of Beneficiaries under the will
+- Documentation of the Beneficiaries of the will –

 - Full names, Fiscal Addresses and copies of passports.

-- Statement of pre-existing wealth (in the Canary Islands) of each of the benficiaries
+- Statement of pre-existing wealth (in the Canary Islands) of each of the beneficiaries.

 The information below is intended as a guideline ALWAYS check with the Spanish Tax authority for current rates and amounts